 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 The House of Silk

-This edition was published by Mulholland Books on November 2011 in hardcover and has 294 pages.
+This historical mystery is a hardcover edition that was published by Mulholland Books on November 2011 and has 294 pages.

 First in the Sherlock Holmes mystery series and revolving around Dr. Watson’s memories.
 This particular memory takes place in November 1890.

 In 2012, The House of Silk was nominated for the Macavity Award for Best Mystery Novel.

 Excellent!
 Absolutely excellent!
 Horowitz’s Holmes is just as logical in his analyses and deductions as ever, and I was fascinated with his reasoning, as Horowitz was definitely channeling Sir Arthur Conan Doyle!
 If you love the Sherlock Holmes stories, do not walk, run to your nearest bookstore *grin*

 It’s Holmes’ memorial service that sparks Watson’s reminiscences, and as events roll forth in first-person point-of-view, it becomes obvious why this case could not be published within Holmes’ lifetime due to the shocking and monstrous actions of a cruel few.
 It’s all about the evils of substance and child abuse with a side on the corruption of those in power.
 Yep, not much has changed in the past century.